How Long Does Trademark Registration Take in Australia?

 By Hollie Ford · 2026-03-05

-The Trademark Registration Timeline
+The Trade Mark Registration Timeline

 Stage 1: Filing (Day 1)

-Timeline: Immediate
+Timeline: Immediate on filing.

-Stage 2: Examination (~4 months after filing)
+Stage 2: Examination (3 to 4 months after filing)

 Possible outcomes:

-- Accepted — Your mark passes examination and moves to the next stage
+Accepted.
+Your mark passes examination and moves to the next stage.

-Timeline: Typically 3-5 months after filing
+Timeline: Typically 3 to 4 months after filing.

-Timeline: 2 months from publication
+Timeline: 2 months from publication.

 Stage 4: Registration

-Timeline: Approximately 7-8 months from filing
+Timeline: Approximately 7 to 8 months from filing in straightforward cases.

-The Headstart Option
+The TM Headstart Option

 What Can Delay Registration?

-| Issue | Typical Delay |
+| Issue | Typical delay |

 |---|---|

-| Examiner objections | 1-6 months depending on complexity |
+| Examiner objections | 1 to 6 months depending on complexity and response strategy |

-| Third-party opposition | 6-18 months |
+| Third-party opposition | 6 to 18 months |

-| Requests for further evidence | 1-3 months |
+| Requests for further evidence | 1 to 3 months |

 | Extension of time requests | Variable |